f-ocal/f-ocal.github.io/README.md

 Hello everyone,

-This is my website for Dev Bootcamp.
+This is my first personal website.